Angela D. Dillard

 Angela Denise Dillard is the Earl Lewis Professor of Afroamerican and African Studies and associate dean for undergraduate education at the University of Michigan's College of Literature, Science and the Arts.
 She was an associate professor of history and politics at New York University's Gallatin School of Individualized Study.
 Her work specializes in American and African-American intellectual history including issues of race, religion, and politics.

-Dillard was appointed as the Vice Provost for Undergraduate Education at the University of Michigan in 2024.
+Dillard was appointed as the vice provost for undergraduate education at the University of Michigan in 2024.

 Education

-Dillard completed a Ph.D. in American Culture at the University of Michigan in 1995.
+Dillard completed a Ph.D. in American culture at the University of Michigan in 1995.
 Her dissertation, From the Reverend Charles A. Hill to the Reverend Albert B. Cleage, Jr.: Change and continuity in the patterns of civil rights mobilizations in Detroit, 1935-1967, was supervised by Earl Lewis and Robin Kelley.
-She also has an M.A. from the University of Michigan in American Culture, an M.A. from the New School for Social Research in Political Theory, and a B.A. from Michigan State University in Justice, Morality, Constitutional Democracy.
+She also has an M.A. from the University of Michigan in American culture, an M.A. from the New School for Social Research in political theory, and a B.A. from Michigan State University in justice, morality, and constitutional democracy.